 information, is material when it can reasonably be expected to influence decisions of primary

 users of general purpose financial statements.
-The group does not expect this amendment to
+The Company does not expect this amendment

-have any significant impact in its standalone financial statements.
+to have any significant impact in its financial statement.

 Ind AS 12 - Income Taxes

-and decommissioning obligations.
-The amendments narrowed the scope of the recognition
+leases and decommissioning obligations.
+The amendments narrowed the scope of the

-exemption in paragraphs 15 and 24 of Ind AS 12 (recognition exemption) so that it no longer
+recognition exemption in paragraphs 15 and 24 of Ind AS 12 (recognition exemption) so that

-applies to transactions that, on initial recognition, give rise to equal taxable and deductible
+it no longer applies to transactions that, on initial recognition, give rise to equal taxable and

-temporary differences.
-The company does not expect this amendment to have any significant
+deductible temporary differences.
+The Company does not expect this amendment to have any

 Ind AS 8 - Accounting Policies, Changes in Accounting Estimates and Errors